If the \(U_i\)’s are continuously distributed, then with probability one, \(\hat{\beta}_{1}\neq \beta _{1}\): \[

 Standard normal quantiles

-Let Z\sim N\left( 0,1\right) .
-The \tau-th quantile (percentile) of the standard normal distribution is z_{\tau } such that
+Let \(Z\sim N\left( 0,1\right) .\) The \(\tau\)-th quantile (percentile) of the standard normal distribution is \(z_{\tau }\) such that \[

 P\left( Z\leq z_{\tau }\right) =\tau .

-If \tau =0.975 then z_{0.975}=1.96.
-Due to symmetry, if \tau =0.025 then z_{0.025}=-1.96.
+If \(\tau =0.975\) then \(z_{0.975}=1.96\).
+Due to symmetry, if \(\tau =0.025\) then \(z_{0.025}=-1.96.\)

-\sigma^2 is known (infeasible CIs)
+\(\sigma^2\) is known (infeasible CIs)

-Suppose (for a moment) that \sigma ^{2} is known, and we can compute exactly the variance of \hat{\beta}_{1}:
+Suppose (for a moment) that \(\sigma ^{2}\) is known, and we can compute exactly the variance of \(\hat{\beta}_{1}\): \[

 \mathrm{Var}\left(\hat{\beta}_{1} \mid \mathbf{X}\right) =\frac{\sigma ^{2}}{\sum_{i=1}^{n}\left( X_{i}-\bar{X}\right) ^{2}}.

-Since \sigma ^{2} is unknown, we must estimate it from the data:
+Since \(\sigma ^{2}\) is unknown, we must estimate it from the data: \[\begin{align*}

-s^{2}=\frac{1}{n-2}\sum_{i=1}^{n}\hat{U}_{i}^{2}=\frac{1}{n-2}\sum_{i=1}^{n}\left( Y_{i}-\hat{\beta}_{0}-\hat{\beta}_{1}X_{i}\right) ^{2}.
+&= \frac{1}{n-2}\sum_{i=1}^{n}\left( Y_{i}-\hat{\beta}_{0}-\hat{\beta}_{1}X_{i}\right) ^{2}.

-\end{align*} Here t_{n-2} denotes the t-distribution with n-2 degrees of freedom.
+\] Here \(t_{n-2}\) denotes the \(t\)-distribution with \(n-2\) degrees of freedom.

 The degrees of freedom depend on

-the sample size (n),
+the sample size (\(n\)),

-and the number of parameters one has to estimate to compute s^{2} (two in this case, \beta _{0} and \beta _{1}).
+and the number of parameters one has to estimate to compute \(s^{2}\) (two in this case, \(\beta _{0}\) and \(\beta _{1}\)).

-Let t_{df,\tau } be the \tau-th quantile of the t-distribution with the number of degrees of freedom df: If T\sim t_{df} then
+Let \(t_{df,\tau }\) be the \(\tau\)-th quantile of the \(t\)-distribution with the number of degrees of freedom \(df\): If \(T\sim t_{df}\) then \[

 P\left( T\leq t_{df,\tau }\right) =\tau .

-Similarly to the normal distribution, the t-distribution is centered at zero and is symmetric around zero: t_{n-2,1-\alpha /2}=-t_{n-2,\alpha/2}.
+Similarly to the normal distribution, the \(t\)-distribution is centered at zero and is symmetric around zero: \(t_{n-2,1-\alpha /2}=-t_{n-2,\alpha/2}.\)

-We can now construct a feasible confidence interval with 1-\alpha coverage as: \begin{align*}
+We can now construct a feasible \(CI_{1-\alpha }\) as \[

 Data: rental from the wooldridge R package.
 64 US cities in 1990.

-reg <-lm(rent ~ avginc, data = rental90)summary(reg)
+# Load data and run OLS regressionlibrary(wooldridge)data("rental")rental90 <-subset(rental, y90 ==1)reg <-lm(rent ~ avginc, data = rental90)summary(reg)

 Call: